 Direct Stafford Loans are low-interest loans made to students attending school on at least a half-time basis; they may be subsidized or unsubsidized.
-Under either arrangement, students must file a FAFSA to be eligible for these loans.
-The government pays the interest on subsidized loans while you are in school, during the post-school grace period, and during authorized deferment periods.
-If you receive an unsubsidized loan, you must pay the interest during these periods.
-For the academic year 2014-15, subsidized Stafford loans are available at a rate of 4.66%.
+Under either arrangement, students must file a FAFSA to have their eligibility determined for these loans.
+The government pays the interest on subsidized loans while you are in school at least half-time and during other specified periods.
+The government does not pay the interest on the unsubsidized loan.
+For the academic year 2015-16, subsidized and unsubsidized Stafford loans are available at a rate of 4.29%.
 It is possible to have the interest added to the principal balance of your unsubsidized loan (this is called capitalization).
-To apply, go to www.studentloans.gov You will need your FAFSA PIN number to gain access.
+To apply, go to www.studentloans.gov.
+You will need your FSA ID to gain access.